metayeti/YABS.js/README.md

 `"html"` lists all HTML files associated with the web application.
 It can be a plain string or a list of files.

 `"sources"` lists all JavaScript files that we want to build.
-Those that we don't want to build have to be listed in `files`.
+Those that we don't want to build have to be listed in `"files"` instead.

 `"files"` list all other file associated with the web application.
 Note the use of masks above: `"img/*"` means we wish to fetch all files in the `img/` directory.